SFB-ELAINE/WebProv/README.md

 That's it!
 This command just ran `npm run build` in all of the library folders.

 ## Development
-As there is currently no backend, these instructions only detail how to run the frontend.
-After setting up your environment, navigate to `packages/frontend` and run:
+A `Makefile` file is present within both the frontend and backend repositories.
+To start the development server, just run the following command:
 ```
-npm run serve
+make dev
 ```

-This starts a hot-reload development server.
-Navigate to the link that is outputted in the console.
+This starts a hot-reload development server for both the frontend and backend.

 ## Installing Dependencies
 If you want to install a package, avoid using `npm` as `npm` will remove symlinks during installation (if this happens, just bootstrap the project again).
 Instead, using the `lerna add` command.
 For example: